By ALEXI VENICE—

 Regressing centuries in cultural civility, Taylor Swift had to defend herself in a lawsuit brought by a groping letch who had slobber dripping from his mouth in a photo he took with Taylor—in which he slipped his hand under her ruffled skirt to grab her bare ass—in Denver, Colorado.

-We haven’t witnessed such boorish behavior since, well, since the presidential campaign last fall when the story broke about the Copper-Topped Sapindale advising a Bush playboy to go in for pussy grabs of beautiful young women.
-Since the Sapindale’s victory, he has set a tone at the top of the nation for a variety of moronic behavior toward men and women alike, domestically and internationally.
-(For those of you who didn’t read my post “I Want What They’re Having,” the scientific lineage of an orange is the order of sapindales.)
+We haven’t witnessed such boorish behavior since, well, since the presidential campaign last fall when the story broke about The Buffoon advising a Bush playboy to go in for pussy grabs of beautiful young women.
+Since The Buffoon’s victory, he has set a tone at the top of the nation for a variety of moronic behavior toward men and women alike, domestically and internationally.

 So, why does Taylor Swift’s victory mean so much?
-Because the Sapindale and his ilk are beyond the reach of accountability for normal folk like you and me.
+Because The Buffoon and his ilk are beyond the reach of accountability for normal folk like you and me.
 We need a megastar with mega resources, and the wherewithal to withstand a media intrusion, to battle the tone at the top.
-Like it or not, Taylor—a 27-year-old—drew an important line in the sand that gropers and grabbers dare not cross.
+Like it or not, Taylor—a 27-year-old—drew an important line in the sand that gropers and grabbers dare not cross, hence giving birth to the #MeToo movement.

 This was Taylor’s statement after the verdict: